Y7X-bit/Y7X-bit/README.md

 I break rules, reverse engineer them, and rebuild better.
 I don’t copy trends I customize them.

-I'm not just "into tech" — I *am* tech.
+I'm not just "into tech" I *am* tech.
 And trust me, the world hasn’t seen anything yet.

 “Rooted in chaos.
 Boosted by bass.
 Fueled by passion.
-Built by fire.”_
+Built by fire.”
 **Powered by Y7X 💗**

 ---